-The computer has a wireless button, one or more wireless devices, and one or two wireless lights, depending on the model.
+The computer has a wireless button, one or more wireless devices, and one wireless light.
 All of the wireless devices on your computer are enabled at the factory, so the wireless light is on (white) when you turn on the computer.

 The wireless light indicates the overall power state of your wireless devices, not the status of individual devices.
 If the wireless light is white, at least one wireless device is on.
-If the wireless light is off, all wireless devices are off.
+If the wireless light is amber, all wireless devices are off.